-Curiosity is a touchy subject when it comes to intuition.
-If you are too curious then you are putting your interest, desire or intent into the intuitive information which can skew the messages coming through.
+Intuitive curiosity is a touchy subject when it comes to intuition.
+If you are too curious then you are putting your interest, desire or intent into the intuitive information.
+This can skew the messages coming through.
 But if you are not curious at all, the information can stall.
 Here’s how to balance between the two…

 Start without curiosity